The pros and cons of entering a foreign market

 Franchising

-Franchising is somewhat similar to licensing in that intellectual property rights are sold to a franchisee.
-However, the rules for how the franchisee carries out business are usually very strict – for example, any processes must be followed, or specific components must be used in manufacturing.
+Similar to licensing in terms of the sale of intellectual property rights.
+However, a franchisee must adhere to very strict rules – for example, any processes must be followed, or specific components used in manufacturing.

 A joint venture consists of two companies establishing a jointly-owned business.
-One of the owners will be a local business (local to the foreign market).
-The two companies would then provide the new business with a management team and share control of the joint venture.
+One of the owners will be a local business to the foreign market).
+The two companies would then set up a new management team and share control.

 There are several benefits to this type of venture.
-It allows you the benefit of local knowledge of a foreign market and allows you to share costs.
-However, there are some issues – there can be problems with deciding who invests what and how to split profits.
+It brings local knowledge of a foreign market to your door and allows you to share costs.
+However, take care in deciding who invests what and how to split profits.

 Foreign direct investment (FDI) is when you directly invest in facilities in a foreign market.
 It requires a lot of capital to cover costs such as premises, technology and staff.
 FDI can be done either by establishing a new venture or acquiring an existing company.

-A wholly owned subsidiary (WOS) is somewhat similar to foreign direct investment in that money goes into a foreign company but instead of money being invested into another company, with a WOS the foreign business is bought outright.
-It is then up to the owners whether it continues to run as before or they take more control of the WOS.
+Somewhat similar to foreign direct investment in that money goes into a foreign company but instead of money being invested into another company, with a WOS the foreign business is bought outright.
+It is then up to the owners how it continues to run.

 Piggybacking involves two non-competing companies working together to cross-sell the other’s products or services in their home country.
-Although it is a low-risk method involving little capital, some companies may not be comfortable with this method as it involves a high degree of trust as well as allowing the partner company to take a large degree of control over how your product is marketed abroad.
+Low-risk and involving little capital, but it does involves a high degree of trust as well as allowing the partner company to take a large degree of control over how your product is marketed abroad.

 Need a better London HQ?